Label Center

 Save label configurations as templates for reuse:

-• Define your preferred label size, layout, and content options
+- Define your preferred label size, printer type, sheet format, and content options

 Track every label print job: